rohannair/waterwings-api/README.md

 docker build -t dev ./

 # To run it interactively
-run -it test dev
+docker run -it dev

 # To run it backgrounded
 docker run -d dev

 # To run it interactively, but run bash instead of start.sh
-run -it test dev bash
+docker run -it dev bash